DrugLib.com — Drug Information Portal

 Myopathy/Rhabdomyolysis

-Simvastatin, like other inhibitors of HMG-CoA reductase, occasionally causes myopathy manifested as muscle pain, tenderness or weakness with creatine kinase (CK) above ten times the upper limit of normal (ULN).
+Simvastatin occasionally causes myopathy manifested as muscle pain, tenderness or weakness with creatine kinase (CK) above ten times the upper limit of normal (ULN).
 Myopathy sometimes takes the form of rhabdomyolysis with or without acute renal failure secondary to myoglobinuria, and rare fatalities have occurred.
-The risk of myopathy is increased by high levels of HMG-CoA reductase inhibitory activity in plasma.
+The risk of myopathy is increased by high levels of statin activity in plasma.
+Predisposing factors for myopathy include advanced age (≥65 years), female gender, uncontrolled hypothyroidism, and renal impairment.

-As with other HMG-CoA reductase inhibitors, the risk of myopathy/rhabdomyolysis is dose related.
-In a clinical trial database in which 41,050 patients were treated with ZOCOR with 24,747 (approximately 60%) treated for at least 4 years, the incidence of myopathy was approximately 0.02%, 0.08% and 0.53% at 20, 40 and 80 mg/day, respectively.
+The risk of myopathy, including rhabdomyolysis, is dose related.
+In a clinical trial database in which 41,413 patients were treated with ZOCOR, 24,747 (approximately 60%) of whom were enrolled in studies with a median follow-up of at least 4 years, the incidence of myopathy was approximately 0.03% and 0.08% at 20 and 40 mg/day, respectively.
+The incidence of myopathy with 80 mg (0.61%) was disproportionately higher than that observed at the lower doses.
 In these trials, patients were carefully monitored and some interacting medicinal products were excluded.

-All patients starting therapy with simvastatin or whose dose of simvastatin is being increased, should be advised of the risk of myopathy and told to report promptly any unexplained muscle pain, tenderness or weakness.
+All patients starting therapy with simvastatin, or whose dose of simvastatin is being increased, should be advised of the risk of myopathy, including rhabdomyolysis, and told to report promptly any unexplained muscle pain, tenderness or weakness.
 Simvastatin therapy should be discontinued immediately if myopathy is diagnosed or suspected.
 In most cases, muscle symptoms and CK increases resolved when treatment was promptly discontinued.
 Periodic CK determinations may be considered in patients starting therapy with simvastatin or whose dose is being increased, but there is no assurance that such monitoring will prevent myopathy.

 Many of the patients who have developed rhabdomyolysis on therapy with simvastatin have had complicated medical histories, including renal insufficiency usually as a consequence of long-standing diabetes mellitus.
 Such patients merit closer monitoring.
 Therapy with simvastatin should be temporarily stopped a few days prior to elective major surgery and when any major medical or surgical condition supervenes.

-Prescribing recommendations for interacting agents are summarized in Table 8 (see also CLINICAL PHARMACOLOGY, Pharmacokinetics; PRECAUTIONS, Drug Interactions; DOSAGE AND ADMINISTRATION).
+Prescribing recommendations for interacting agents are summarized in Table 1 [see also Dosage and Administration, Drug Interactions (7), Clinical Pharmacology].

 Ketoconazole